-Manish Agrawal teaches courses in business data communications, computer networks, information systems, the development of web applications and information.
-A professor in the Information Systems Decision Sciences Department, Agrawal was the recipient of USF's university-wide award recognizing teaching excellence in 2006.
+Manish Agrawal teaches courses in information assurance, business data communications, and applications development.
+A professor in the Information Systems Decision Sciences Department, Agrawal has been the recipient of USF's university-wide award recognizing teaching excellence.

 Agrawal earned a PhD in information systems at SUNY Buffalo, and studied at the Indian Institute of Technology in Kanpur, India.